IgorLadnik/graphql-service/README.md

 # What Does It Do?

-This sample shows some approach to "schemaless" GrqphQL.
+This sample shows some approach to "schemaless" qraphQL.
 It is a Web server.
 It
 - receives graphQL queries,